Martingale Type, the Gamlen-Gaudet Construction and a Greedy Algorithm: Infinite Carleson constant and Haar type

-\end{proof} \begin{Rem} The proto-Haar function $\khan{A} $ was constructed by means of the greedy algorithm presented in the proof of Lemma \ref{290901}.
+\begin{Rem} The proto-Haar function $\khan{A} $ was constructed by means of the greedy algorithm presented in the proof of Lemma \ref{Hfunc}.
 As a critical consequence the variational norm \eqref{eq:varbou} of the function $\khan{A}$ is bounded.
 See Lemma \ref{Hfunc} condition H7).
 We point out that the complexity of our construction can not be reduced entirely.
 This became especially clear in view of the following example communicated to us by Maciej Rzeszut.
 We are grateful for his permission to present it here.
-Consider $\{0,1,-1\}$ valued function
+We fix $0<\varepsilon<\frac{1}{2}$.
+There \chng{exists} a function $\tilde{H}_{[0,1]}$ such that for the dyadic filtration it satisfies H1)-H6) but it fails to satisfy H7).
+We select $N_0\in\NN$ such that for any $N>N_0$